coyami-ke/ADODesigner/README.md

 ***If you used this program to create your levels, please add my nickname (Coyami-Ke) in a special thanks***
 ## Hotkeys
-* WASD - move events
+* WASD - Move events
-* Q and E - change duration
+* Q and E - Increase/decrease duration